Somendratripathi/edav_hnt_nm_sdt/FP_report_v1.md

 ![](FP_report_v1_files/figure-markdown_github/fig4.3.1.3-1.png)

-Interestingly, 76% students in urban ares study at GP while 40% of students in rural area do so.
+On further analysis, we can see that interestingly, 76% students in urban ares study at GP while 40% of students in rural area do so.
+This might explain the higher grades found in urban students.

 ``` r
 student_por %>%